memob0x/wordpress-components/README.md

 </div>
 ```

-...would cause the following resources to be enqueued:
+...would cause the following resources to be enqueued (if present):

 * _your-theme-folder/components/example-component/**example-component.js**_
 * _your-theme-folder/components/example-component/**example-component.esm.js**_